Share this post

 What in a name?
 Well if you are these guys, you have many to choose from.

 Finally, we have the Trumpet Royale, it’s a great meat substitute.
-They go by a few names: Trumpet Royale, King Trumpets, King Oysters, or French Horn.
+They also go by a few names: Trumpet Royale, King Trumpets, King Oysters, or French Horn.
 They can be somewhat tough, but long, slow cooking is what makes these mushrooms shine.
 It is also recommended to cut them crossways to break up their fibers.

-As with Jackfruit, when you prepare them right, they can have a stringy texture.
+As with Jackfruit, when you prepare them right, they can have a stringy texture that can be used as a great meat substitute.
 Think barbecue flavors–and then shred the stems with a fork for a plant-based pulled mushroom sandwich.

 freshpoint-produce-101-mushrooms-trumpet-royale